 The bonds are issued by a special purpose vehicle, Retail Charity Bonds plc.
 The issuing vehicle is governed by a board of directors with significant experience in the financial and charitable sectors, acting on a pro-bono basis.
 This independent board will review applications by appropriate, established charitable organisations seeking loan finance.

 Retail Charity Bonds plc’s only business is issuing bonds, lending the proceeds to UK charities and related operations, and it has no employees.
-Its administration is undertaken by Allia Impact Finance under a services agreement.
+Its administration is undertaken by Allia Bond Services under a services agreement.

 Each bond will be offered for sale through a number of authorised distributors.
 The bonds will be listed on London Stock Exchange and are expected to be admitted to trading on the Order book for Retail Bonds, where they may be bought and sold on the secondary market.
 The proceeds from each bond issue, minus costs, will be advanced to a specific UK charity under a loan agreement with Retail Charity Bonds plc.
 The charity will pay interest on the loan on specified interest dates and will repay the loan at the end of the term.
 These interest and principal payments from the charity to Retail Charity Bonds plc fund the interest and principal payments to bondholders.